 Trial of Andrea Yates

-“Law And Order” episode was responsible?
+“Law And Order” episodes were responsible?

 Andrea Yates and her lawyer